oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 from the temporary buffer back to the host container.

 .. note::
-   For parallel range algorithms, the use of ordinary ``std::vector``s with device execution policies is not supported.
+   For parallel range algorithms with device execution policies the use of ordinary ``std::vector``\s is not supported.

 While convenient, direct use of an ordinary ``std::vector`` can lead to unintended copying between the host and the device.
 We recommend working with SYCL buffers or with USM to reduce data copying.